What Makes Good Composition?

 It's called 'Happy Union' and is by Paulo Veronese, a 16th century Venetian painter and one of my personal favourites, largely for his sense of design.
 I've spent many hours sitting in front of this painting in the National Gallery in London, following the rhythms of its repeating shapes and trying to divine what it is about this painting that makes it such a successful composition.

-It's one of a set of four, and is meant to be seen opposite another painting of similar proportions, but I think it stands on it's own and is the most beautiful of the four for me.
+It’s one of a set of four, and is meant to be seen opposite another painting of similar proportions, but I think it stands on its own and is the most beautiful of the four for me.

 Something about the design of the whole, that great sweep down from the top left to the bottom right, and the interlocking and echoing shapes that cascade down through the main movement creates a sense of gentle harmony, entirely in keeping with the subject of the picture.
 Veronese's figures are famous for being wan and expressionless, and that's certainly true in this picture.
 Nonetheless, something about the design of this picture strikes a chord in me, something indefinable maybe, on the edge of normal awareness.
 Is that part of what makes a good composition?
 That it evokes a feeling in us whether we know why or not?